-I am all about the cakes whether they are store bought, homemade, or even baked inside a pumpkin… any cake will do in my book.
-And today I am excited to share our latest rendition a cake, without a cake.
+I am all about the cakes whether they are store-bought, homemade, or even baked inside a pumpkin… any cake will do in my book.
+And today I am excited to share our latest rendition of a cake, without a cake.
 A candy cake!
 No baking, no mess, just pure candy bliss.
 This is a particularly fun idea for classroom cakes or large parties.
 No forks, no dishes, no finding a knife to cut even pieces.
-Guests can just grab their favorite candies and be set for a sweet treat to celebrate.
+Guests can just grab their favorite candies and have a sweet treat to celebrate.

-The candy cake is bound to be a showstopper at any party.
+This candy bar birthday cake is a total showstopper at any party.
 Just in time for my Halloween sweet tooth to come to life.

 I mean… candy stacked as high as imaginable!
 I’m not sure I’ve ever seen something I adore quite this much.

-To make the candy cake you will need:
+To make the candy birthday cake you will need:

 - Candy in various forms – we found it best to use larger boxes for the bottom layers, lose candy for the top and small bars/boxes for filling in